10qpalzmzmalqp10/How-Streamlit-Makes-AI-Accessible/README.md

 ## How It Works

-Streamlit operates using a **script rerun model** — meaning every user interaction (like a button click or text input) triggers a fresh run of your Python script.
+Streamlit operates using a **script rerun model**, meaning every user interaction (like a button click or text input) triggers a fresh run of your Python script.
 This ensures:
 - The app state always reflects the latest user input.
 - Variables are recalculated dynamically.